square/square-connect-go-sdk/swagger/docs/CustomersApi.md

 > SearchCustomersResponse SearchCustomers(ctx, body)
 SearchCustomers

-Searches the customer profiles associated with a Square account using a supported query filter.
+Searches the customer profiles associated with a Square account using one or more supported query filters.
 Calling `SearchCustomers` without any explicit query filter returns all customer profiles ordered alphabetically based on `given_name` and `family_name`.
 Under normal operating conditions, newly created or updated customer profiles become available for the search operation in well under 30 seconds.
 Occasionally, propagation of the new or updated profiles can take closer to one minute or longer, especially during network incidents and outages.

 ### Required Parameters